alelodato/vibook/README.md

 ## Project description

 Vibook is a social media platform.
-It has been designed for its users to share their life's moments.
+It has been designed for its users to share parties and venues.
 The application consists of the React app and an API.
 Welcome to the React front end project section.

 ## User stories